openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/piriformCortex
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: Prepyriform area (or prepiriform cortex) is a portion of the rhinencephalon consisting of paleocortex.
-Some sources state that it is part of the primary olfactory cortex.
+   :definition: Is a regional part of brain.
+Is part of the olfactory cortex. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0004725) ('is_a' and 'relationship')]
-   :description: 'Piriform cortex' is a regional part of brain.
-It is part of the olfactory cortex.
+   :description: The subdivision of the laminated olfactory cortex with only three main layers that receive monosynaptic input from the olfactory bulb via the lateral olfactory tract; it is located bilaterally in the ventrolateral forebrain and is commonly divided into anterior and posterior regions. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0004725)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0109236
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0004725#piriform-cortex-1
    :name: piriform cortex